With a baby around, dinner time can be disrupted.

 You’ll get to eat dinner in peace again!

-Unlocking the Truth: 5 Reasons Why Your Baby Hates Highchairs
+5 Reasons Why Your Baby Hates Sitting on Highchairs

-Once you place your baby on their high chair, they start crying out their lungs.
-At the back of your mind, you somehow managed to conclude that your baby might just hate you.
+Once you place your baby on their high chair, they will resist sitting and start crying out their lungs.
+In the back of your mind, you somehow managed to conclude that your baby might just hate you.

 There are a few possible reasons why your child hates his high chair.
 Knowing what these reasons are will help restore peace during meal times.